 Turmeric’s Efficacy Depends Upon Its Bioavailability

 However, while all these benefits of turmeric are indeed true, it all depends upon your body’s capacity to make use of the circumin in it.
-When you ingest circumin, your body needs to be able to
+When you ingest circumin, your body needs to be able to convert circumin molecules into metabolites that can be easily utilized by your body.
+Unless your body is able to convert circumin into metabolites, then turmeric is just going to pass through your body without imparting much of its health benefits.

 One way to increase the bioavailability of turmeric is to consume it along with a healthy fat.
 Circumin is a fat-soluble compound, so when you mix it with a healthy fat like coconut oil, your body can absorb it better.
 You can also pair turmeric with clarified butter (ghee) or grass-fed organic butter.
 Another way to make turmeric work harder is to add a pinch of pepper to it.
 Piperine in black pepper is what gives pepper its intense pungent smell and flavor.
 When you consume black pepper and turmeric together, piperine helps your body absorb and better utilize circumin.
 While both these methods help increase circumin’s bioavailability, there is one method that beats them all.